sitespeedio/humble/README.md

 ```

 ## Take a copy of your SD card
-This is how I do iyt on my Mac.
+This is how I do it on my Mac.
 First make sure you have your SD card inserted.
 Then use `diskutil list` to find the disk.
 On my computer it's mounted as */dev/disk2*.
 Then to copy and compress it I use:

 ```
 sudo dd if=/dev/rdisk2 bs=1m | xz -T 0 -9 -e > /Users/peter/Desktop/humble-version.xz